IsakLarsson/IsakLarsson/README.md

 Internal projects at Netlight

 ## 🌱 I’m currently learning
-JS/TS/React/Next etc as always but lately I've been looking more into other stuff as well like:
+JS/TS/React/Next etc as always but lately I've been looking more into other stuff as well like Rust & Go
-- Rust
-- Go

 <!--

-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...